Find out about possible symptoms of lung cancer and when to see your doctor.

 Sometimes doctors might find some unusual changes on your chest x-ray.
 Your doctor might have arranged an x-ray for other reasons and you might not have any symptoms.

-Changes on a chest x-ray don’t mean that you have lung cancer.
+Changes on a chest x-ray don’t always mean that you have lung cancer.
 There can be other causes, such as an infection.
-But your doctor might arrange other tests to look further at these changes.
+But your doctor might arrange other tests to look further at the changes.

 When to see your doctor